danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getExtendedMedia.html" name="messages.getExtendedMedia">Fetch updated information about paid media, see here » for the full flow: messages.getExtendedMedia</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/payments.getStarGiftCollections.html" name="payments.getStarGiftCollections">Fetches all star gift collections » of a peer: payments.getStarGiftCollections</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getPaidReactionPrivacy.html" name="messages.getPaidReactionPrivacy">Fetches an updatePaidReactionPrivacy update with the current default paid reaction privacy, see here » for more info: messages.getPaidReactionPrivacy</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallPlayOnHold" name="groupCallPlayOnHold">Files to play on hold in a group call: groupCallPlayOnHold</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getMessageEditData.html" name="messages.getMessageEditData">Find out if a media message's caption can be edited: messages.getMessageEditData</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/smsjobs.finishJob.html" name="smsjobs.finishJob">Finish an SMS job (official clients only): smsjobs.finishJob</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callFork" name="callFork">Fork a new green thread and execute the passed function in the background: callFork</a>